Network Manager⚓️

 ServerPeer⚓️

-Gets the server peer, which represents the server within the network as a special NetworkPeer
+Gets the server peer, which represents the server within the network as a special NetworkPeer instance.

 - Signature: